thomascp/VxWorks7-RISC-V/README.md

 # VxWorks7-RISC-V

-Hi all,
+Hi,

-I wrote these codes for fun which add RISC-V arch and SIFIVE unleashed BSP to VxWorks 7.
+I wrote these codes just for fun and this add RISC-V arch and Sifive unleashed BSP to VxWorks 7.

-But because the license issue, I need to disccuss with WR IP department to see whether the codes can be opened to public.
+But, because of the license issue, codes can not be open-sourced, please contact Wind River if you are interested.

-(At last, codes can not be open-sourced because of the license issue. - -!)
+Thanks Wind River who gave me the great platform.

 Thanks @Jim-wilson who gave me many help in debugging tools.